- In possession of license as Broker.

 Lendahand works with Intersolve EGI: a Dutch financial institution that specialises in offering services in the field of payment settlement and electronic money.
 To be able to offer these financial services Intersolve EGI must comply with the applicable financial legislation.
 Intersolve EGI is therefore supervised by De Nederlandsche Bank (DNB) and the Dutch Authority for Financial Markets (AFM) and is in possession of a license to act as an Electronic Money Institution (and therefore also has a license as a Payment Institution).
 Your investments will be deposited on a protected and secure bank account until the project you have invested in has been fully funded.
 Intersolve in no way has access to these funds.
 Once the project is fully funded, the money is transferred to the local partner or company in question.

 With an AFM-license it is required that some activities by Lendahand (website support, contracting Local partners, legal issues etc.) are strictly separated from financial transactions (payments via websites).
 Intersolve provides settlement of payment traffic.

 Investor compensation scheme (ICS)

 Lendahand is part of the investor compensation scheme (ICS).
-This scheme aims to compensate individuals and small businesses who have trusted money and or financial instruments (such as notes or options) to a licensed bank, investment firm or a financial institution in case the financial firm is unable to meet its obligations arising from claims related to the investment service.
+This scheme aims to compensate individuals and small businesses who have trusted money and or financial instruments (such as notes or options) to a licensed bank, investment firm or a financial institution in case the financial firm is unable to meet its obligations arising from claims related to the investment service (in particular, if the bonds obtained by investors are not correctly kept by Hands-On BV in the Wge depot).
 The ICS guarantees an amount of up to EUR 20,000 per individual per institution.